 The National Hockey League is a professional Ice Hockey league in North America.
 Founded in 1917, it is composed of 30 teams: 23 in the United States and seven in Canada.
 The Stanley Cup represents the league's championship, and is the oldest challenge trophy in North America; traditionally, each member of the championship team gets possession of Lord Stanley's Bowl for a day, and it has had some odd misadventures in its time.

 It is a member of the “Big Four” American and Canadian Sporting Leagues along with the National Football League, Major League Baseball, and the National Basketball Association.
-However, especially in the Deep South, the NHL is often the butt of My Friends... and Zoidberg jokes in regards to this group (In which they are referred to as“TheBigThree Sports … and Hockey.”)note This is due to among other things, the sport’s difficulty in appealing to the Southern United States considering that there is little to no snow in those areas and hockey is obviously popular in places where it snows in the winter.
+However, especially in the Deep South, the NHL is often the butt of My Friends... and Zoidberg jokes in regards to this group (In which they are referred to as"TheBigThree Sports...and Hockey."), due to among other things, the sport’s difficulty in appealing to the "Sun Belt" region considering that there is little to no snow in those areas and hockey is obviously most popular in places where it snows in the winter.
 That being said, the league makes up for it by being extremely successful in the northern states and especially in Canada.note To illustrate the point, the American NBC TV network acquired the exclusive national broadcast rights to NHL games in the US for $2 Billion, but the Canadian media company Rogers Communications paid $4.9 Billion for the exclusive Canadian TV rights.
 When you consider that Canada has about 10% of the population of the USA, then the immense popularity of the league in Canada is obvious.